Goofy-Goldberg/wechat_adb_robot/README.md

     COLLECTION_TIMEOUT=30               # Optional: seconds to wait between collection loops PIN=your_device_pin                 # Optional: if your device has a PIN lock DEVICE_SERIAL=your_device_serial    # Optional: if you want to specify a specific device.
 Otherwise, the script will use the first device listed by `adb devices`.
 Serial is the string after `device` in `adb devices` output.
+    SKIP_APP_OPENING=false              # Optional: to speed things up in dev, skips getting to the Followed Accounts page in the app
+    SKIP_SCRCPY=true                    # Optional: if you want to run your own instance of scrcpy (default: false) HEADLESS=true                       # Optional: if you want to run scrcpy in headless mode.
+This will probably break URL retrieval (clipboard sync) (default: false)
     ```

 ### Running the Script